awsdocs/aws-iot-docs/developerguide/aggregation-troubleshooting.md

-# Troubleshooting aggregation queries for the fleet indexing service<a name="aggregation-troubleshooting"></a>
+# Troubleshooting Aggregation Queries for the Fleet Indexing Service<a name="aggregation-troubleshooting"></a>

 If you are having type mismatch errors, you can use CloudWatch Logs to troubleshoot the problem\.
 CloudWatch Logs must be enabled before logs are written by the Fleet Indexing service\.
-For more information, see [Monitor AWS IoT using CloudWatch Logs](cloud-watch-logs.md)\.
+For more information, see [CloudWatch Logs](https://docs.aws.amazon.com/iot/latest/developerguide/cloud-watch-logs.html)\.

 When you make aggregation queries on non\-managed fields, you can only specify a field you defined in the `customFields` argument passed to `UpdateIndexingConfiguration` or update\-indexing\-configuration\.
 If the field value is inconsistent with the configured field data type, this value is ignored when you perform an aggregation query\.